 This mini-game is a GM tool.
-Often, the players will look to you to come up with names of characters or places on the fly.
-Instead of sitting still and thinking for 30 seconds, you can throw some simple [lateral questions](#lateral-questions) like these back at them.
+Often, the players come up with names of characters or places on t sitting still and thinking for 30 seconds, you [lateral questions](#lateral-questions) like th

 Ask each player to write down the names you just came up with on their character sheet.